Yusuf bin Alawi bin Abdullah: Canada-Omani relations

+In September 2016, Oman played an important role in securing the release of Homa Hoodfar, an Iranian-Canadian citizen and professor at Concordia University.
+She had been held prisoner in Iran's Evin Prison since 6 June 2016.
+This happened soon after a secretive meeting between Canada's prime minister, Justin Trudeau, and Alawi.

 Hacking

 In 2019, it was revealed that Yusuf bin Alawi had been targeted by Project Raven; a UAE clandestine surveillance and hacking operation targeting other governments, militants and human rights activists critical of the UAE monarchy.
 Using a "sophisticated spying tool called Karma", they managed to hack a device belonging to Yusuf bin Alawi.